 RubyMine comes with the following pre-defined inspection profiles:

-- Default: This local (IDE level) profile is intended for personal use, apply for all projects, and is stored locally in the file Default.xml under the USER_HOME/.<RubyMine version>/config/inspection directory.
+- Default: This local (IDE level) profile is intended for personal use, applies to all projects, and is stored locally in the Default.xml file under the USER_HOME/.<RubyMine version>/config/inspection directory.

 profile is copied from the

 settings of a template project.
 This profile is shared and applies to the

 After a project is created, any modifications to the project default profile will pass unnoticed to any other projects.